lucidrains/iTransformer/README.md

 All that remains is tabular data (xgboost still champion here) before one can truly declare "Attention is all you need"

+In before Apple gets the authors to change the name.

 ## Install

 ```bash